Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: Introduction

-Neural networks can be vulnerable to adversarial attacks.
-Such a vulnerability has been observed in the field of computer vision \citep{Szegedy13,Moosavi-Dezfooli16,Goodfellow15} and controls \citep{Huang17}.
-While there have been studies on robustness certification \citep{Anderson20,Ma20,Anderson21a} and achieving certified robustness at test time via ``randomized smoothing'' \citep{Cohen19c,Anderson21b}, efficiently achieving robustness via training remains an important topic.
-To this end, ``adversarial training'' \citep{Kurakin17,Goodfellow15,Huang15} is one of the most effective methods to obtain robust classifiers via training, compared with other methods such as obfuscated gradients \citep{Athalye18a}.
-Specifically, adversarial training replaces the standard loss function with an ``adversarial loss'' and solves a bi-level mini-max optimization to train robust ANNs.
+Another major challenge of ANNs is their vulnerability to adversarial attacks.
+When the input is perturbed in a carefully designed way that does not significantly alter human perception, ANNs can be tricked into unsafe/incorrect/misaligned outputs drastically different from their normal behaviors.
+Such a vulnerability has been observed in computer vision \citep{Szegedy13, Moosavi-Dezfooli16, Goodfellow15} and controls \citep{Huang17}.
+As ANNs become popularized in safety-critical applications, it is crucial to analyze their adversarial robustness.
+While there have been studies on robustness certification \citep{Anderson20, Ma20, Anderson21a, Bai22b} and achieving certified robustness at test time via ``randomized smoothing'' \citep{Cohen19c, Anderson21b}, efficiently achieving robustness via training remains an important topic.
+To this end, ``adversarial training'' \citep{Kurakin17, Goodfellow15, Huang15} is one of the most effective ways to train robust classifiers, compared with other methods such as obfuscated gradients \citep{Athalye18a}.
+Specifically, adversarial training replaces the standard loss function with an ``adversarial loss'' and solves a highly challenging bi-level min-max optimization problem.

-When adversarial training is considered, the aforementioned issues of SGD back-propagation become worse: adversarial training can be highly unstable in practice, and convergence properties are pessimistic.
+Adversarial training further exacerbates the aforementioned issues of SGD back-propagation, which arise mostly due to the non-convexity.
+As a result, adversarial training can be fragile and volatile in practice, and convergence properties are pessimistic.
 Therefore, extending convex training to adversarial training is crucial.
-In our conference version \citep{Bai2021}, we built upon the above results to develop ``convex adversarial training'', explicitly focusing on the cases of hinge loss (for binary classification) and squared loss (for regression).
+In our conference paper \citep{Bai22a}, we built upon the above results to develop ``convex adversarial training'', explicitly focusing on the cases of hinge loss (for binary classification) and squared loss (for regression).
 We theoretically showed that solving the proposed robust convex optimizations trains robust ANNs and empirically demonstrated the efficacy and advantages over traditional methods.
-This work extends the analysis to the binary cross-entropy loss and discusses the extensibility to more complex ANN architectures.
+This work extends the analysis to the binary cross-entropy loss and discusses the extensibility to more complex ANN architectures (\Cref{sec:ce_loss} and Appendix \ref{sec:otherANN}).